AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Multipart upload/CompleteMultipartUpload.md

 **Note:**

--   The x-oss-forbid-overwrite request header is invalid when the versioning state of the target bucket is Enabled or Suspended.
-In this case, the CompleteMultipartUpload operation overwrites the object with the same name.
+-   The x-oss-forbid-overwrite request header is invalid when the versioning is enabled or suspended for the bucket.
+In this case, the CompleteMultipartUpload operation overwrites the object that has the same name.
 -   If you specify the x-oss-forbid-overwrite request header, the query per second \(QPS\) performance of OSS may be degraded.
-If you want to use the x-oss-forbid-overwrite request header for a large number of operations \(QPS greater than 1000\), submit a ticket. |
+If you want to use the x-oss-forbid-overwrite request header for a large number of operations \(QPS greater than 1,000\), submit a ticket. |
 |x-oss-complete-all:yes|String|No|Specifies whether to list all parts uploaded by using the current upload ID.-   If x-oss-complete-all:yes is specified in the request, OSS lists all parts that are uploaded by using the current upload ID, sorts the parts by their part numbers, and then performs the CompleteMultipartUpload operation.
 OSS cannot detect parts that are not uploaded or being uploaded in the CompleteMultipartUpload operation.
 Therefore, you must ensure that all parts are uploaded before you perform the CompleteMultipartUpload operation.
 -   If x-oss-complete-all:yes is specified in the request, the request body cannot be specified.
 Otherwise, an error occurs.
 -   The format of the response remains unchanged if x-oss-complete-all:yes is specified in the request. |